deeplearningworld/MLCybersecurity/README.md

 # MLCybersecurity

-###Network Intrusion Detection with Machine Learning###
+# Network Intrusion Detection with Machine Learning
 This project demonstrates how to build and compare different machine learning models for a Network Intrusion Detection System (NIDS).
-The goal is to classify network traffic as either 'normal' or an 'anomaly' (attack).

-The models are trained on fake generated NSL-KDD dataset, a benchmark dataset for intrusion detection.
+The goal is to classify network traffic as either 'normal' or an 'anomaly' (attack).The models are trained on fake generated NSL-KDD dataset, a benchmark dataset for intrusion detection.

-Tech Stack:
+# Tech Stack:

 Python: Core programming language.